knative/docs/docs/install/Knative-with-Ambassador.md

     ```

     Ambassador will use this `Host` header to route requests to the correct
     service.
-We can send a request to the `helloworld-go` service with curl
+You can send a request to the `helloworld-go` service with curl
     using the `Host` and `AMBASSADOR_IP` from above:

     ```